 1. Are Frenchtons healthy?

-When you mix two dogs as parents (no matter the breed), the resulting puppy with inherit the health problems common in both breeds.
-Health issues can actually be worse.
-Don’t just take my word for it though, here’s what the vet Dr. Libbye Miller says:
+However, if you mix two dogs as parents (no matter the breed), the resulting puppy with inherit the health problems common in both breeds.
+Here’s what the vet Dr. Libbye Miller says:

 “Adorable mixed breeds get cancer, epilepsy, allergies, heart disease, and orthopaedic problems just like purebreds.
 I see it every day in my veterinary practice, but mixed breed dogs aren’t tracked like the purebreds, so they have a reputation as healthier that is actually undeserved in many cases.”

-Frenchtons will be prone to a range of health issues that affect brachycephalic dogs… after all, they have quite flat faces are combine the Frenchie and Boston Terrier.
+Frenchtons can have a range of health issues that affect brachycephalic dogs… after all, they have quite flat faces are combine the Frenchie and Boston Terrier.
 However, if you’re comparing the health of Frenchtons to French Bulldogs, it’s likely the Frenchton will have fewer issues.

-Handy Hint: To find out how common these Frenchton health problems are take a look at this list of health issues based on scientific research.
+Handy Hint: To find out what health issues French Bulldogs can suffer with look at this list of health issues based on scientific research.

 2. What is the lifespan of a Frenchton dog?

-The Frenchton’s life span is one area where they can outperform French Bulldogs.
+The Frenchton’s life span is an area where they can outperform French Bulldogs.
 Frenchtons are said to be able to live between 11 and 15 years.